NeoGeographyToolkit/StereoPipeline/docs/examples/historical.rst

 One can also experiment with the option ``--heights-from-dem`` instead of ``--reference-terrain``.
-The former seems to be able to handle better large height differences between the DEM with the initial cameras and the reference terrain, while the former is better at refining the solution.
+The former seems to be able to handle better large height differences between the DEM with the initial cameras and the reference terrain, while the latter is better at refining the solution.

 Then one can create a new DEM from the optimized camera models and see if it is an improvement.

+Another example of using RPC and an illustration is in `:numref:`kh7_fig`.

 .. _kh7: